sedostheatre/sedos.co.uk/input/venues/bhg.md

 ---
 ## 1 Brewers' Hall Garden

-1 Brewers' Hall Garden (BHG) is Sedos' main rehearsal space, as well as where we store and create most of our costumes, props and set.
-It is also where we hold most of our auditions.
+1 Brewers' Hall Garden (BHG) used to be Sedos' home.
+It was our main rehearsal space, as well as where we stored and created most of our costumes, props and set.
+It was also where we held most of our auditions.

+Sedos is no longer using BHG.
+Check audition notices and individual announcements for venues for auditions and other activities.

 ## How to find BHG